lightbend/fdp-sample-applications/kstream/README.md

 publish-user="publisher"

 ## the IP address of the publish machine
-publish-host="10.8.0.14"
+publish-host="jim-lab.marathon.mesos"

 ## port for the SSH connection.
 The default configuration is 9022
 ssh-port=9022

 ## passphrase for your SSH key.
 Remove this entry if you don't need a passphrase
 passphrase=

 ## the key file in ~/.ssh/ that is to be used to connect to the deployment host